Signalen/signalen.org/index.md

 Signalen makes it easier for residents to make a nuisance report, and helps the city respond to the most important things first.

-The Signalen team's goals for 2020 are to:
+The Signalen teams' goals for 2020 are to:

 * make the code reusable for other municipalities
 * get the code into production at another municipality